church-st-chihuahuas/tiffin/README.md

 #### Statements on Estimation:
 Only development team members have participated in creating estimations for the PBIs.
 We used the planning poker tool at planningpoker.com to reach consensus on the estimates.

+# Sprint 1 - Due July 5th @ 3pm

+Forcast of Story points: 24
+Rational for Story points: This is foundational work that will help us understand how fast we can go.